B2. Operations

 Ask both teams to find all possible ways to divide themselves into the two nests, either by simulating the situation or using manipulatives.

-Give each team a copy of Appendix 1Rel.2 (Ten in the Nest - Problem Solving) and ask them to record their solutions.
+Give each team or team recorder a copy of Appendix 1Rel.2 (Ten in the Nest - Problem Solving) and ask them to record their solutions.

 Circulate and observe the approaches used by the students.
 Ask questions such as: